Futaleufú River: Nonprofit organizations and activists that advocate for the Futaleufu

 Chilean attorney Juan Pablo Orrego is president of the Chilean NGO Ecosistemas and board member of International Rivers, a US-based NGO involved with rivers worldwide.
-International Rivers and the broader coalition Patagonia Defense Council (CDP) popularized the “Patagonia Sin Represas” (Patagonia without dams) campaign.
+International Rivers and the broader coalition Patagonia Defense Council (CDP) popularized the Patagonia Sin Represas (Patagonia without dams) campaign.
 This internationally supported movement was influential in opposition to the proposed HidroAysén hydropower project, which was disapproved by Chile's Committee of Ministers in June 2014.

-"Fighting for the Futaleufú," a documentary film directed and co-produced by Stephanie Haig, was released in 2013 and has toured international film festivals.
+Fighting for the Futaleufú, a documentary film by Stephanie Haig, was released in 2013 and has toured international film festivals.
 The film highlights the effects that hydroelectric dams would have on the watershed and the people living there.